 Follow-up to the process of improving competences and operational capacity of the Ukrainian banking sector supervisor i.e. the National Bank of Ukraine.
 Multidimensional institutional development of the National Bank of Ukraine together with the support of the Ukrainian banking sector.

 Additionally, the activities undertaken within the Project aimed to contribute to the Ukrainian and the EU approximation which is in line with the Polish Foreign Policy Priorities for 2016-2020 regarding the Polish administration support for the accession aspirations and assistance in political and economic transformation.

 Project objectives and results

-To improve the competences of approximately 105 employees of the National Bank of Ukraine in a series of 5 training and consultation workshops conducted by the KNF experts in Kiev.
+Were to improve the competences of approximately 105 employees of the National Bank of Ukraine in a series of 5 training and consultation workshops conducted by the UKNF experts in Kiev.

-The Project is the continuation of an expert support of the Polish supervisor for Ukraine and meets the current needs of the banking sector in Ukraine within bilaterally specified training needs research.
+The Project was the continuation of an expert support of the Polish supervisor for Ukraine and met the current needs of the banking sector in Ukraine within bilaterally specified training needs research.

 The scope of the Project